tomtom-international/pending-notifications-service/README.md

         |<--------------------------------------|-+
         | (device goes back to sleep)           |
         :                                       :
-    Scenario: Something is waiting for D        :
+    Scenario: Something is waiting for device D :
     =========                                   :
         |                                       |
         | HTTP GET /notifications/D             |   (Note the use of HTTP)